Dario Franchitti: Other racing ventures

 Franchitti joined Dick Johnson Racing as Steven Johnson's international co-driver in its No. 17 Ford FG Falcon for the 2010 Armor All Gold Coast 600 double-header round of the V8 Supercar Championship Series.
 (Note: James Courtney was due to be Franchitti's teammate until Courtney became a championship contender.)
 Franchitti finished the first race 16th and Johnson crashed in the second.
 Franchitti returned to the 24 Hours of Daytona in 2011 and 2012 alongside Dixon, McMurray and Montoya at CGRFS, coming second and fourth respectively in the No. 2 Riley-BMW entry.
 For the 2012 Petit Le Mans, Franchitti joined Marino Franchitti and Scott Tucker as a co-driver of Level 5 Motorsports's No. 055 HPD ARX-03b-Honda LMP2 car, placing third overall and second in their category.
 At the 2013 24 Hours of Daytona, he, Dixon, Joey Hand and McMurray were 37th overall after McMurray crashed the No. 2 car after a pit stop but Franchitti and Dixon came third in the Continental Tire Sports Car Festival.

 Red Bull Racing driver Mark Webber had initiated plans for Franchitti to drive a Porsche 919 Hybrid LMP1 vehicle at the 2015 24 Hours of Le Mans and the 2015 FIA World Endurance Championship upon retiring from IndyCar after 2014, and to race in the all-electric Formula E series.
 These plans failed to eventuate due to his career-ending injuries in Houston in 2013.
 (Note: Talks with Prodrive owner David Richards about driving an Aston Martin DBR9 at the 24 Hours of Le Mans did not result in a drive due to IndyCar scheduling conflicts.)
 Franchitti conducted car demonstrations because he could not compete in any form of racing since he had to avoid further injury but doctors and Motorsport UK medically cleared Franchitti to enter amateur classic car events from 2019.
+He returned to professional racing at the 2026 Dubai 24 Hour, sharing Team Parker Racing's No. 31 Mercedes-AMG GT3 EVO with Rob Huff, Shaun Lynn and Max Lynn in his GT3 debut.
+They finished 44th overall.